On the periodic orbits of C0-typical impulsive semiflows: Statement of the main results

 \section{Statement of the main results}

 This section is devoted to the statement of the main results, concerning the set of periodic orbits of typical impulsive semiflows.
-In Subsection~\ref{subsec:C0impulses} we assume that a vector field $X\in \mathfrak{X}^{0,1}(M)$ is given and we consider the dependence on the impulse $I$.
-In Subsection~\ref{subsec:C0flows} we assume that an impulse $I$ is fixed and we consider the dependence of the impulsive semiflow on the vector field $X$.
+In Subsection~\ref{subsec:C0impulses} we fix a Lipschitz continuous flow and consider the dependence on the impulsive map $I$.
+In Subsection~\ref{subsec:C0flows} we assume that an impulsive map $I$ is given and consider the dependence of the impulsive semiflow on the {flow}.
+Throughout let $M$ be a compact Riemannian manifold of dimension $d\ge 3$.